If you’re in the process of choosing an online bookie, it’s quite likely that you’ll have considered bet365. So if you’re wondering how to…

 As usual, you just need to click on the selection to add it to the betslip, and then enter your stake.
 This shows that the odds on the horse to win are 10/1 and that a £5 stake would return £55.

-However, in this case we don’t just want to back it to win, we want to bet each way.
+However, in this case we don’t just want to back it to win.
+We’re not completely certain the horse will win, so we want to back it each way just in case another horse finishes stronger.
 So to do this you would just need to click the E/W button on the betslip.
-When you do that, you’ll notice that the total stake has changed to £10, because remember that when we bet each way we are actually making two bets.
+When you do that, you’ll notice that the total stake has changed to £10, because remember that we are actually making two separate wagers, each of equal value with £5 of our bet being placed on our horse to win and £5 on our horse to finish in a place position.

 The potential payout has also changed, but this hasn’t doubled like the stake has.
 In fact it only increased from £55 to £72.50.
 Now let’s take a look at how they work this out.